 PSYC 44700.
 Seminar: Topics in Judgement and Decision Making.
 100 Units.
 This course offers a survey of research on judgment and decision making, with emphasis placed on uncertainty and (intrapersonal) conflict.
 An historical approach is taken in which the roots of current research issues and practices are traced.
 Topics are drawn from the following areas: evaluation and choice when goals are in conflict and must be traded off, decision making when consequences of the decision are uncertain, predictive and evaluative judgments under conditions of uncertain, incomplete, conflicting, or otherwise fallible information.
 W. Goldstein, Spring.

 PSYC 48000.
 Proseminar in Psychology.
 Required of first-year Department of Psychology graduate students.
 Department of Psychology faculty members present and discuss their research.
 This introduces new students to the range of research areas in the department.
-S. Levine, Autumn.
+M. Berman, Autumn.

 PSYC 48001-48002-48003.
 Mind and Biology Proseminar I-II-III.
 Seminar series at the Institute for Mind and Biology meets three to four times per quarter.
 Sign up for three quarters; receive credit at the end of Spring Quarter.
 TBD, Spring.